-We will send you a letter of agreement advising that your application has been successful and providing you with an offer.
-You accept the offer by signing and returning the letter of agreement to us.
-We consider the agreement to be executed (take effect) from the date you sign the letter.
+We will send you an email advising that your application has been successful, asking if you accept the grant award, and requesting further information including bank account details for payment of grant funds.
+You accept the offer by replying to the email.
+We send you the grant agreement document, you sign and return the agreement to us.
+We consider the agreement to be executed (take effect) from the date you sign the agreement.